Customer Revenue Leader

 See more recommendations on my LinkedIn

 If you can feel something is off but can't quite name it, that's exactly where I start.
-I'll tell you what I see and whether it's something I can help with.
+I'll tell you what I see and whether it's something I can help.
+I work in focused 4–8 week sprints or longer embedded engagements, depending on what the problem actually needs.
+Most clients start with a sprint.
+Either way, 20 minutes intro call will get you a straight answer.

 Worst case, you leave with more clarity than you came in with.